 Traditionally pounded in a mortar and pestle, this intense sauce is quick work in a food processor.
+The basic pesto is quite tasty, but see the variations below for a nutty walnut pesto and a rustic cilantro and pumpkin seed pesto.
 A little bit goes a long way, and it keeps well.

 Chop the nuts, garlic, and salt in a food processor until fine.
 Add the basil and oil and process until smooth.
 Add the cheese and process to incorporate.
 Taste for salt.